With Roundtables event Participants are able to engage together and discuss a subject over a multi people video call.

 How to create a Roundtable in the Studio

 When creating a Roundtable format session, it automatically creates a room opened during the Availability start date and the Availability end date that will be defined by you, the Organizer.
-The Availability start date and the Availability end date are the dates that you wish the call to be accessible to attendees – much like how you would do for a video.
+The Availability start date and the Availability end date are the dates that you wish the call to be accessible to attendees.

 If availability dates are not defined, the Session start and/or end date will be used by default.